ocean-tracking-network/biologging_standardization/templates/fields/trackEndLongitude.md

 # Field Name
-track End Longitude
+Track end longitude

 ## Definition
-Longitude at which animal track ends
+Longitude at which animal track ends (may or may not be different from detachment data and time).

 ## Standard
 ISO 6709:2008